wakalixes/filmdb/README.md

 filmdb
 ======

-webinterface for storing information about seen movies in a sql database, features statistical analysis
+webinterface for storing information about seen movies in a sql database, features movie statistics and imdb parsing data

+requires libcurl